-- Dragging a process, thread, or frame to a CPU box in the CPU panel binds the processes to the corresponding CPU. - Dragging a process or thread onto the Process Scheduler dialog changes the dialog to refer to that process.
+- Dragging a process, thread, or frame to a CPU box in the CPU Status panel binds the processes and threads to the corresponding CPU. - Dragging a process or thread onto the Process Scheduler dialog changes the dialog to refer to that process or thread. - Dragging a process, thread, or frame onto the Kill destination panel causes the processes and threads to be killed with a SIGKILL signal. - Dragging a process, thread, or frame onto the Unbind destination panel causes the processes and threads to be unbound from any CPU's.